Hannah Spearritt breaks her silence on death of Paul Cattermole: 'I can't stop crying'

 S Club 7 star Hannah Spearritt has spoken out after the death of former bandmate and ex Paul Cattermole.

-The devastated star told how Paul was her first love, and that he was excited about the pop group’s upcoming reunion tour.
+In her first interview since his death, the devastated star shared several heartbreaking confessions about Paul following his passing.
+She told how he was her first love, and that he was excited about the pop group’s upcoming reunion tour.

 Paul was found dead in his Dorset home on April 6, aged 46.
 His family have said there are no suspicious circumstances surrounding his sudden death.